OPT EAD case tracker, built for F-1 students.

 Optional Practical Training (OPT) is a period of temporary employment authorization granted to F-1 students who have completed or are pursuing a degree at an accredited US college or university.
 It allows you to work in the US in a job directly related to your field of study.
 Initial OPT provides up to 12 months of work authorization after graduation; STEM OPT extension adds up to 24 additional months for qualifying science, technology, engineering, and mathematics graduates.

 To get OPT work authorization, your Designated School Official (DSO) must first authorize OPT in your SEVIS record.
 Then you file Form I-765 (Application for Employment Authorization) with USCIS.
 For initial OPT (category code C03A), the filing window opens 90 days before your program end date and closes 60 days after it.
-USCIS issues an Employment Authorization Document (EAD) card — you may start working on or after the start date printed on the card.
+USCIS issues an Employment Authorization Document (EAD) card.
+You may start working on or after the start date printed on the card.

 One thing many F-1 students miss: the 12-month OPT clock runs regardless of whether you have a job.
 You can be unemployed for up to 90 cumulative days during initial OPT (150 days during a STEM extension) before your F-1 status is at risk.
-This is why knowing exactly where your I-765 stands matters — a delayed card can eat into your unemployment buffer before your start date.
+This is why knowing exactly where your I-765 stands matters.
+A delayed card can eat into your unemployment buffer before your start date.

 Typical processing time: 3–7 months (expedite available in certain qualifying circumstances)